jceneziojr/sysidentpygui_testdata/README.md

 # sysidentpygui_testdata
-Test data for use on SysIdentPyGUI
+Test data for use on SysIdentPyGUI.

+Download the files on this repository to follow or use on SysIdentPyGUI.